Dimtemp/SCOMTraining/18-Secondary-Management-Server.md

 # Chapter: Complex Configurations (optional)

 Perform a reboot on the LON-DC1 before beginning this lab.
 This is to prevent an issue with the certificate revocation role.
+Also, this lab requires an internet connection for the virtual machines, for the installation of the .NET Framework.

 ## Additional Management Servers and Consoles
 Perform the following step on LON-SV1:
 1. Open the Windows Firewall and create a rule that allows TCP port 1433 traffic.
+2. If you're not sure how to create the firewall rule, just disable the firewall for all three profiles (public, private, domain).
+Don't worry.
+This is a lab environment.
+No one will enter your VM from the lab network.

 Perform the following step on the host server:
-1. Open Hyper-V Manager and open the LON-SV2 virtual machine settings to mount the SCOM DVD from the C:\HyperV folder.
+1. Open Hyper-V Manager and open the LON-SV2 virtual machine settings to mount the SCOM DVD from the C:\Hyper-V\files folder.

 Perform the following steps on LON-SV2:
-1. SCOM 2012 / R2 does not check on the existence of .NET Framework.
-Don’t forget to enable  .NET Framework 3.5.1 under Features in Server Manager before beginning installation!
+1. SCOM does not check on the existence of .NET Framework.
+Don’t forget to enable  .NET Framework 3.5.1 before beginning installation!
+2. To install .NET Framework using Server Manager, select Feature.
-1. You can also install the .NET Framework with PowerShell using this command:
+3. To install .NET Framework using PowerShell, enter this command: ```Install-WindowsFeature NET-Framework-Core```
-1. Import-Module ServerManager; Add-WindowsFeature NET-Framework-Core

 The Microsoft System CLR Types for Microsoft SQL Server 2012 are required before installing a second Management Server.
 Please download and install this from the following URL: http://go.microsoft.com/fwlink/?LinkID=239644